cepdnaclk/e21-co227-PeraVerse-Kiosk-System/README.md

 ## Introduction

-This repository (KIOSK) is a digital kiosk system for displaying campus information, events, maps, heatmaps, notifications and more.
+This repository (KIOSK) is a digital kiosk system for displaying campus information,exhibits, events, maps, heatmaps, notifications and more.
 It is a lightweight full-stack project composed of a Vite + React frontend and several Node.js Express backends (per feature), backed by PostgreSQL databases in some services.

 The following report summarizes the system, key features, architecture, how to run it locally, and deployment recommendations so you can upload it to the project Git repository.